 What is the Myotatic Reflex?

 The nervous system of mammals is very complex.
-For most of the major actions in the body, the brain must decide what movement or action should be taken, the nerve impulses must be transmitted outside the brain, down the spinal cord and towards the desired recipient.
+For most of the significant actions in the body, the brain must decide what movement or activity should be taken; the nerve impulses must be transmitted outside the brain, down the spinal cord, and towards the desired recipient.

-Then, when the action is carried out, the impulse must go back through the reverse path to tell the brain that it was completed and begin the next process.
+Then, when the action is carried out, the impulse must go back through the reverse path to tell the brain that it was completed and begin the following process.

 This is the way for any conscious and controlled impulse by the brain.
-Although many words are needed to explain, it is really a very fast process.
+Although many words are needed to explain, it is a speedy process.

-There are many processes in the body that do not require direct reflection to complete.
-The functions of the heart, respiration, metabolic processes, the fight against diseases and many other autonomous processes occur automatically in the body.
+Many processes in the body do not require direct reflection to complete.
+The functions of the heart, respiration, metabolic processes, the fight against diseases, and many other autonomous processes occur automatically in the body.

 The reflex and the nervous system